 "The Millennial who's busting every stereotype about atheists." -PolicyMic, November 2013

 Chris Stedman is the the author of Faitheist: How an Atheist Found Common Ground with the Religious, "an intimate and deeply affecting portrait... [that] proves [he is] an activist in the truest sense and one to watch" (Booklist, Starred Review).
-The Assistant Humanist Chaplain at Harvard University and the Values in Action Coordinator for the Humanist Community at Harvard (where he was previously the inaugural Interfaith and Community Service Fellow), he is also the Emeritus Managing Director of State of Formation at the Journal of Inter-Religious Dialogue and founder of the first blog dedicated to exploring atheist-interfaith engagement, NonProphet Status.
+The Coordinator of Humanist Life for the Yale Humanist Community, Assistant Humanist Chaplain at Harvard University, and the Values in Action Coordinator for the Humanist Community at Harvard (where he was previously the inaugural Interfaith and Community Service Fellow), he is also the Emeritus Managing Director of State of Formation at the Journal of Inter-Religious Dialogue and founder of the first blog dedicated to exploring atheist-interfaith engagement, NonProphet Status.

 In 2011, the Huffington Post listed Chris's work as one of the Top 11 Religion Stories of the year and named him one of the top interfaith activists on Twitter, Religion Dispatches listed him at #5 in a list of the Top 10 Peacemakers in the Science-Religion wars, and the University of Oregon Alliance of Happy Atheists recognized his work with their first annual Happy Heathen!
 Award.

 For media inquiries, contact Beacon Press Communications Director Pamela MacColl at pmaccoll [at] beacon.org.
-For inquiries about the Humanist Community at Harvard, contact Conrad Hudson, Administrative Manager for the Humanist Community at Harvard, at chudson [at] harvardhumanist.org.
-To reach Chris, click here.
+For inquiries about the Humanist Community at Harvard, contact Jade Meshesha, Administrative Manager for the Humanist Community at Harvard, at jadehch [at] gmail.com To reach Chris, click here.